dalong0514/selfstudy/005英文碎片/2019英文碎片/20191007The-Family-That-Couldn’t-Say-Hippopotamus.md

 People making complex tools showed brain blood flow patterns similar to those they displayed when thinking about words.

 In humans, too, evidence is mounting that language relies on a surprisingly broad neural support system.
-A 2012 paper from the University of Washington4 shows that infants with denser concentrations of white or gray matter in the hippocampus and cerebellum show higher levels of language skill by their first birthdays, despite the fact that these brain areas have not traditionally been linked to language.
+A 2012 paper from the University of Washington 4 shows that infants with denser concentrations of white or gray matter in the hippocampus and cerebellum show higher levels of language skill by their first birthdays, despite the fact that these brain areas have not traditionally been linked to language.

 Earlier this year, University of Washington scientists also found that 7-month-old babies show activation in a number of different brain regions when they hear speech, including in the cerebellum, which is important for coordinating motor movements.5

 Some researchers argue that the universality of structures across different languages has also turned out to be weaker than initially thought.

 In 2011, Uppsala University evolutionary linguist Michael Dunn and his colleagues created computer models of how word order has changed over time in four of the world’s largest language groups: Uto-Aztecan, Indo-European, Bantu, and Austronesian.

-They found that instead of developing parallel structures, each language was evolving according to its own set of rules.6 One structure that statistical methods suggested was universal (how “verb-object” clauses influence word order in prepositional phrases) actually appeared in just half the major language groups the team studied.
+They found that instead of developing parallel structures, each language was evolving according to its own set of rules.6

+One structure that statistical methods suggested was universal (how “verb-object” clauses influence word order in prepositional phrases) actually appeared in just half the major language groups the team studied.
 “What seems like a strong statistical correlation really only happens in two big [language] families,” Dunn says.
 “It looks a lot less universal.”

 Dunn doesn’t think that a language-specific brain module evolved and gave rise to predictable language structures.
 Instead, he believes language—in all its messy complexity—emerged once humans reached a certain level of cognitive capacity.
 “The module thing started with the computer metaphor for the human brain, and I think this was of some use at the time,” he says.
 “But really, it’s a little bit deceiving.
 It’s all a much more ramshackle, muddled-up biological system.”

+## 02

 While the existence of a language module continues to be debated, questioning its presence would seem to make understanding the origins of language more difficult.
 Without a neatly packaged module to point to, how can we tell when and how language appeared?

 Some clues are coming from studies of the history of toolmaking.
 In 2010, Imperial College London neuroscientist Aldo Faisal enlisted his colleague Bruce Bradley, an Exeter archaeologist and skilled craftsman, to take part in a novel experiment.
 Bradley was tasked with whittling blocks of stone, crafting a series of rough-hewn stone flakes and more detailed, symmetrical hand axes, while wearing a glove studded with sensors that tracked his hand movements.
 When Faisal analyzed the sensor data, he noticed that the hand motions required to craft a well-turned hand axe were basically identical to those needed to make a stone flake.7